-Planning most of your shopping online, then grab a Prepaid Gift Card.
-You can pick up gift cards to your favoriate stores.
+Planning most of your shopping online, then grab a Prepaid Gift Card or even a CashApp card.
+You can pick up gift cards at your favorite stores.
 Also, if you want to shop anywhere then grab a Visa or Mastercard Prepaid Card.
 There is a small activation fee; however, it will be way less than overspending.
 Guaranteed.

 Want to use your credit card?

 Be wise with your Christmas spending.
 It is very simple and easy to charge more than you can afford.
 Those credit limits are crazy high.
 If you plan to use a credit card this holiday season, track your purchases on a ledger – like this.

 5. Ignore Sales

 The temptation to buy, buy, buy.
 There is a sale, sale, sale.

 Stick to your list.

 If not on your list, then pass.